ironsheep/P2-BLDC-Motor-Control/README.md

 There are two objects in our motor control system.
 There is a lower-level object (**isp\_bldc_motor.spin2**) that controls a single motor and there's an upper-level object (**isp\_steering_2wheel.spin2**) which coordinates a pair of motors as a drive subsystem.

 If you are working with a dual motor device then you'll be coding to the interface of this upper-level object as you develop your drive algorithms.
-If you were to work with say a three-wheeled device then you may want to create a steering object that can better coordinate all three motors at the same time. (*And, if you do please consider contributing it to this project so it can be available to us all!*)
+If you were to work with say a three-wheeled device then you may want to create a steering object that can better coordinate all three motors at the same time.
+Actually this is true for any other number of motors you decide to control.
+Create you own better suited steering object, base it on this project's 2-wheel version. (*And, if you do please consider contributing your work to this project so it can be available to us all!
+See: [How to Contribute](https://github.com/ironsheep/P2-BLDC-Motor-Control/tree/develop#how-to-contribute) below.*)

 The drive subsystem currently uses two cogs, one for each motor.
 Conceptually, the drive system is always running.
 It is influenced by updating control variable values.
 When the values change the drive subsystem responds accordingly.
 The public methods of both the steering object and the motor object simply write to these control variables and/or read from associated status variables returning their current value or an interpretation thereof.

-The interface for these two objects is described in [BLDC Motor Drive Objects](DRIVE-OBJECTS.md)
+The interfaces for these two objects are described in [BLDC Motor Drive Objects](DRIVE-OBJECTS.md)

 ## How to Contribute